dogaegeozden/FerrisWheelApp/README.md

 ## Introduction

-This is a product landing page that I designed for Tamrinotte's AI(tai).
+This is a ferris wheel animation that I have done with html and css.

 ## Features

-- **Clear and Concise**: Easy-to-understand explanations and examples for each topic covered.
-- **Interactive Navigation**: Navigate through different sections effortlessly with the interactive navigation bar.
-- **Responsive Design**: Access the landing page from any device, ensuring a seamless user experience.
+- **Infinitely Repeating Animations**: It keeps playing the animation without stopping.
+- **Different Timing Functions**: Uses different timing functions to create natural swinging motion.

 ## Technologies Used

 - HTML
 - CSS
-- Bootsrap